Sarika-C/bootcamp-week2-exercises/fb-mini/DESIGN.md

 Friends:
 Table of friendships.
 For each friendship, stores...
 {
+    ID- string
-    User ID of requestor- string, relates to the user table via the ID User ID of requested- string, relates to the user table via the ID Date requested- date
+    User ID of requester- string, relates to the user table via the ID User ID of requestee- string, relates to the user table via the ID Date requested- date
     Status (accepted/declined/requested)- enum
 }